Ink Analysis Methods: TLC, HPLC, Raman, FTIR and Mass Spectrometry

 The photodiode-array (PDA) detector captures a full UV-Vis absorption spectrum (200 to 700 nm or wider) at every elution time point, producing a three-dimensional data matrix: retention time, wavelength, and absorbance.
 For each peak in the chromatogram, the examiner can extract the absorption spectrum and compare it against reference library spectra.
 A ballpoint ink extract typically shows a series of peaks corresponding to the primary triarylmethane dyes and their degradation products, with the ratio of peak areas being characteristic of the formulation.

 For ink dating by dye decay (the LaPorte method), HPLC-PDA is the primary instrument.
 The decay of specific dye components relative to stable reference components over time produces a ratio that changes predictably with age, allowing an estimate of when the ink was deposited.
-This application is discussed in the third topic in this module.
+This application is discussed in detail under ink dating and paper examination.
 For ink classification, the retention time plus spectral identity of each peak is compared against the USSS or BKA database entry for the candidate manufacturer.

 Coupling HPLC to electrospray ionisation mass spectrometry (ESI-MS or LC-MS) adds a third dimension of identity: molecular mass.
 For dye identification, molecular ion peaks and characteristic fragmentation patterns allow confident structural assignment even for minor components present below the UV detection limit.
 The USSS began incorporating LC-MS into ink examination workflows in the 1990s, and it is now considered the reference-standard method for complete dye identification in US federal casework.
 European laboratories including the BKA and NFI use LC-MS as a confirmatory method for novel or previously unclassified formulations.